pluralsh/terraform-provider-plural/docs/resources/service_wait.md

 ### Optional

 - `duration` (String) Maximum duration to wait for the service deployment to become healthy.
+Minimum 1 minute.
 Defaults to 10 minutes.
 - `warmup` (String) Initial delay before checking the service deployment health.
 Defaults to 5 minutes.